huggingface/hub-docs/docs/hub/spaces-storage.md

 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/spaces-storage-settings-dark.png"/>
 </div>

-You can choose the storage tier of your choice access disk space that persists across restarts of your Space.
+You can choose the storage tier of your choice to access disk space that persists across restarts of your Space.

 Persistent storage acts like traditional disk storage mounted on `/data`.